MixinNetwork/desktop-app/README.md

 # Download

-macOS and Windows download from the [Releases](https://github.com/MixinNetwork/desktop-app/releases/latest) page.
+macOS and Windows download from the [Releases](https://mixin.one/mm) page.

-Linux install using the command line `sudo snap install mixin-desktop`

 # Development